Share this post on:

 If you alienate everyone associated with you, you will eventually be forced to employ the most obsequious and untrustworthy operatives.

-Also, remember that by believing that others are against you and reacting against them, you tend to alienate them and confirm your fears.
+Also, remember that believing that others are against you and reacting against them tends to alienate them and confirm your fears.

 Type Comparisons